Extensions

 index.js . exports init(core) function

-routes.js . optional, Express router factory
+routes.js . optional, Express router for HTTP endpoints

 core.js . optional, business logic